louisonbrault/challenge-sipf/README.md

 I created the front with Angular and I used Ant Design to make it more beautiful.
 As of now we can only see the messages, create new ones and delete it.

 TODO :
-- Update a message
-- Research using tags
+- Research using tags and date
 - Write rich content (bold, underline)